David Ruffin: Death

-After completing a successful month-long tour of England with Kendricks and Edwards, David Ruffin died on June 1, 1991, from an accidental overdose of crack cocaine.
+After completing a successful month-long tour of England with Kendricks and Edwards, Ruffin died on June 1, 1991, from an accidental overdose of crack cocaine; he was 50 years old.
 Ruffin had reportedly collapsed at a West Philadelphia crack house, where he had gone with his friend Donald Brown, according to authorities.
 Brown then drove Ruffin to the Hospital of the University of Pennsylvania, where he was declared dead at 3:55 a.m. that morning from "an adverse reaction to drugs (cocaine)" after emergency room personnel spent almost an hour attempting to revive him.
 The Associated Press reported that Ruffin and a man named William Nowell split ten vials of crack cocaine inside of Nowell's West Philadelphia home hours before he died.
 Although the cause of death was ruled an accident, Ruffin's family and friends suspected foul play, claiming that a money belt containing $40,000 was missing from his body.
-However, his girlfriend at the time, Diane Showers, was not surprised when she was informed of his death.
-"When David had a lot of money, he would be able to do things that he wanted to do," she said.
+However, Ruffin's girlfriend at the time, Diane Showers, was not surprised when she was informed of his death.
+Showers stated: "When David had a lot of money, he would be able to do things that he wanted to do."

 In The Temptations television miniseries, Ruffin's beaten body is depicted as being dumped in the street in front of a hospital where he dies.
-It was also stated in the miniseries that his body remained unclaimed in a morgue for a week after his death.
+It was also stated in the miniseries that Ruffin's body remained unclaimed in a morgue for a week after his death.
 As a result, Ruffin's estate filed suit against NBC and other major players involved in the making of the series, claiming defamation.
 According to the plaintiffs in the case, Ruffin was actually taken to the hospital by a limousine and was escorted to the waiting area by his driver, who informed the attendants of his identity.
 Ruffin's children further stated that his body was claimed by one of them within a few days of his death.
 Ruffin's estate lost the lawsuit, and the ruling against it was upheld on appeal.

 Ruffin's funeral was held at New Bethel Baptist Church in Detroit.
 Surviving members of the Temptations sang "My Girl".
 Stevie Wonder and Aretha Franklin also sang at the funeral.
 Michael Jackson volunteered to pay for the funeral expenses, but did not attend the service.
 Jackson, Rod Stewart, Daryl Hall and John Oates, Diana Ross, the Spinners, and Martha Reeves and the Vandellas sent floral arrangements.

 Ruffin is buried in section three at Woodlawn Cemetery in Detroit.